arranzignacio/course-dbt-nacho/dbt-greenery/answers_wk3.md

  ### Create a macro that would be used as a run-operation and explain the use case

- ### Add a post hook to your project to apply grants to the role “reporting
+ ### Add a post hook to your project to apply grants to the role “reporting“

  ### Install a package (i.e. dbt-utils, dbt-expectations) and apply one or more of the macros to your project
+Installed dbt utils.